zephyrproject-rtos/trusted-firmware-m/docs/platform/lairdconnectivity/bl5340_dvk_cpuapp/README.rst

 .. code-block:: console

-   nrfutil device erase --all -x-family nrf53
+   nrfutil device erase --all --x-family nrf53

 * Flash the BL2 and the TF-M image binaries from the sample folder of your choice: